medizininformatik-initiative/fdpg-query-data-validation/README.md

 ### Step 4 - Configure your validation tool

 This project will perform an extraction and validation script against an existing FHIR Server running in an Docker Project-Context.
 If you don't have a FHIR server set up already.
 Follow the guidance in the **Deploying a FHIR server** section.
-Change the following enviroment variables to match the configuration of the FHIR Server /.env according to the paragraph **Configuration of this README:
+Change the following environment variables to match the configuration of the FHIR Server /.env according to the paragraph **Configuration of this README:

 - FHIR_SERVER_URL
 - PROJECT_CONTEXT

-### Step 5 Download required value sets
+### Step 5 Download required value sets and code systems

-The required ValueSets for the validation are available here: [Confluence](https://confluence.imi.med.fau.de/pages/viewpage.action?pageId=218743453)
+The required ValueSets and CodeSystems for the validation are available here: [Confluence](https://confluence.imi.med.fau.de/pages/viewpage.action?pageId=218743453)
-Upload the value_sets_*.zip file to your server, unpack it and copy the ValueSets files to your value_sets folder.
+Upload the value_sets_*.zip and code_systems_*.zip file to your server, unpack them and copy the ValueSets files to your value_sets folder and the CodeSystem files to your code_system folder respectively.
 Afterwards return to your installation dir.

 ```bash
 sudo -s